-Chartered Architectural Technologists lead the technological design within architecture.
-Our Chartered Institute of Architectural Technologists (CIAT) accredited course explores the science of architecture.
-Learn to turn design concept into reality where passive design, innovation and performance are key drivers.
-Explore the principles of practice management, rationalized architectural design and how to lead projects from residential to commercial.
-You will learn to play a pivotal role in the design and construction process.
-This course has been validated to include an optional Sandwich Placement year in industry.
+Chartered architectural technologists lead on technological design.
+Our Chartered Institute of Architectural Technologists (CIAT) accredited course explores the science of architecture: learn to turn design concept into reality where passive design, innovation and performance are key drivers.
+You can choose to take a placement year in industry.

 For more information about Sandwich Placement opportunities, please contact the Placements Team.

 Our course focuses on the link between building design and production, and gives you the technical understanding needed to bridge the two.